So the topic of mental health gets a page all of its own because for a lot of my adult life it has played centre stage.

-The journey from health to mental hell was a very scary and traumatising experiencing when I first became unwell at the age of 27.
+The journey from health to mental hell was a very scary and traumatising experiencing when I first became very unwell.
 For me anxiety and issues with bulimia were the first to surface.
 At that time I hid my pain out of fear and buried a lot of what was happening in my inner world.
 I used distraction to cope and avoid until eventually I burned out and I came crashing down.
 What followed was a very long depression and the start of many years of bouncing between depression and anxiety without much resolution.

 P.S.
 This is a song I wrote dedicated to the people who lose their lives to suicide.